 Vince Lombardi knew a thing or two about building successful teams.
 An American Football player turned coach, Lombardi led Wisconsin’s Green Bay Packers to an unprecedented five NFL Championships and two Super Bowl trophies in the 1960s.

-But while his leadership abilities are legendary, Lombardi was aware his achievements would not have been possible without the contribution of his colleagues, from his players and fellow coaches to the ground-staff who tended the turf at Lambeau Field stadium.
+But while his leadership abilities were legendary, Lombardi was aware his achievements would not have been possible without the contribution of his colleagues, from his players and fellow coaches to the ground-staff who tended the turf at Lambeau Field stadium.
 As he once put it: “Individual commitment to a group effort – that is what makes a team work, a company work, a society work, a civilization work.”

 Individual commitment to a group effort – that is what makes a team work, a company work, a society work, a civilization work.